thecodingdad/ha-xtool/docs/PROTOCOL.md

 A second key, `primaryKey = "makeblockmakeblockmakeblock-2025"`, lives in the same source file.
 It belongs to the cloud-binding flow, not discovery — ignore it for LAN device search.

+#### Deployment caveats

+Common LAN-side reasons V2 discovery fails (HA + similar integrations):

+- **Docker without `network_mode: host`** — multicast does not cross the bridge to a container.
+Either run HAOS / supervised, or expose the container on the host network.
+- **Multi-NIC host** — `INADDR_ANY` joins the multicast group on the default route's interface.
+On a host with both Docker bridge and LAN, the join can land on the wrong NIC.
+Workaround: explicit `IP_MULTICAST_IF` per RX socket.
+- **Firewalls / managed switches** that block IGMP or drop traffic on the V2 multicast ports.
+- **Sleep / power state** — V2 firmware may pause the encrypted
+  responder while the device is in the deepest sleep tier.
+Wake the device first.

+When discovery cannot identify a device, fall back to a manual model
+picker: the user supplies the IP and selects the (model, protocol_version) pair from a registry-driven dropdown, and the client jumps straight to the per-protocol handshake (port-28900 TLS WS for V2, REST/8080 for V1, M-code WS/8081 for S1, …).
+UDP discovery is a hint, not a hard requirement.

 ---